MBieleke/maikbieleke-com/content/authors/admin/_index.md

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/# demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 ---

 I'm a senior researcher at the University of Konstanz [Sport Psychology Lab](https://www.sportwissenschaft.uni-konstanz.de/schueler/).
-In my research, I focus on how people (fail to) attain their goals, and the various physiological and psychological processes that accompany goal-directed behavior.
-The main emphasis currenmtly is on physical activity and sports behavior in lab and life settings.
+My research interest pertains to how people (fail to) attain their goals, and how various physiological and psychological processes interact in goal-directed behavior.
+I currently address these questions with a focus on physical activity and sports behavior in lab and life settings.